Revealed: Green MP's secret transport letter released in full

 Genter wrote she was concerned state highway components of LGWM did not align with the project's own goals or the Government Policy Statement on Land Transport, such as mode shift and reducing greenhouse gas emissions.

-She said proposals like a second Mt Victoria tunnel would create a four lane road all the way to Cobham Drive, near the airport.
+She said proposals like a second Mt Victoria tunnel would create a four-lane road all the way to Cobham Drive, near the airport.

 "The evidence is clear that increasing capacity for private vehicles encourages more people to drive, increases congestion, undermines demand for public transport, and results in an urban environment dominated by cars, rather than people."